Vice Ganda: Book

 On July 16, 2016, Vice Ganda launched his first book titled President Vice: Ang Bagong Panggulo ng Pilipinas (lit. '"President Vice: The New Troublemaker President of the Philippines"'), a parody about how he would deal with problems of the Filipinos in case he was elected the next president of the Philippines.
 As of 2017, the book has already sold more than 100,000 copies in the Philippines.

 Cosmetics

 On October 7, 2017, Vice Ganda launched "Vice Cosmetics", his own brand of cosmetics.
 In an interview by Rappler during his successful Meet-and-Greet at TriNoma store, he said that the idea to start his own makeup company started when he was offered to endorse a cosmetics line.
 His products from Vice Cosmetics are all designed in Los Angeles.
 In line with the launch, a concert named "Ganda For All" was held at the Smart Araneta Coliseum with various performers including its first ever celebrity endorsers, Maymay Entrata and Kisses Delavin.
 During the event, Vice Cosmetics earns Guinness World Record after 6,900 people applied lipstick at the same time surpassing the record of MaryKay Cosmetics in China with previous record of 5,840.

+Sports

+Vice Ganda was the owner of the Premier Volleyball League men's team Vice Co.
+Blockbusters which played at the 2018 PVL Reinforced Conference The squad coached by Rey Diaz consisted mostly of players from the FEU Tamaraws which finished third place in UAAP Season 80.
+Vice Co. reached the semifinals where their campaign was ended by the Philippine Air Force Air Spikers.

+Vice Ganda himself is part of the roster and was listed as an outside hitter for the Blockbusters.